lintool/clueweb/README.md

 Retrieval runs
 --------------
-The folder `runs` contains the baseline run when running the above retrieval program.
+The folder `runs` contains the baseline run when running the above retrieval program (i.e. LM with Dirichlet smoothing and mu=1000).
 On an empty sara cluster, this run on 50 queries takes about one hour.